joshuaulrich/contributing/Contributing.md

    [create an issue](#have-a-bug-report-or-feature-request) and wait for feedback *before* you start work on a pull request.
 That will avoid the possibility you spend time on a patch that won't be merged.
-3. Create a branch for the feature/bug fix reported in the issue, and use that as a base for your pull requests.
-Pull requests on your version of `master` will not be accepted.
+3. Create a branch for the feature/bug fix reported in the issue.
+Please use a short and descriptive branch name that starts with the issue number (e.g.
+   123_custom_function).
+Use that branch as the base for your pull request.
+   Pull requests on your version of `master` will not be accepted, because they can make it difficult for you to update your fork if your pull request isn't incorporated verbatim.
-4. A pull request should only be for one issue, so please rebase and squash the commits on your feature branch into one commit before creating the pull request.
-Use this opportunity to write a great [commit message](#commit-messages).
+4. A pull request should only be for one issue, so please `git rebase -i` and squash the commits on your feature branch into one commit before creating the pull request.
+Please use `git commit --amend` to amend your commit if you are asked to make changes.
+It's okay to force update your pull request with `git push --force`.
-5. Use the pull request description to clearly state what the pull request does (i.e. the bug/feature your pull request addresses, and the respective issue number).
+5. Please write a great [commit message](#commit-messages).
 6. It would be much appreciated if you also add tests that cover your changes.

 ----